AWS Case Study: NASA Jet Propulsion Lab’s Desert Research and Training Studies

 JPL had previously used Polyphony to validate the utility of cloud computing for processing hundreds of thousands of small images in an Amazon EC2 environment.
 However, JPL has adopted the cluster compute environment for processing huge images and recently processed a 3.2 giga-pixel image to support the ATHLETE robot operations in its 2010 D-RATS field test.
 Khawaja Shams, Senior Solution Architect, reports that “AWS’s resources completed the work in less than two hours on a cluster of 30 Cluster Compute Instances.
 This demonstrates a significant improvement over previous implementations.”

-In addition to its support for the ATHLETE robot, Polyphony has been delivered to the Mars Science Laboratory to serve as one of the primary data processing and delivery pipelines that process data downloaded from Mars.
+In addition to its support for the ATHLETE robot, Polyphony has been delivered to the Mars Science Laboratory (MSL) to serve as one of the primary data processing and delivery pipelines that process data downloaded from Mars.
 Khawaja Shams, Senior Solution Architect, explains that the application “allowed us to process nearly 200,000 Cassini images within a few hours under $200 on AWS.”
 Due to the lack of elasticity available internally before switching to AWS, Khawaja explains that “we were only able to use a single machine locally and spent more than 15 days on the same task.”
 The efficiency and cost-savings offered by AWS has proven invaluable.